How to Make A Scarecrow in Stardew Valley

-What is the Stardew Valley Scarecrow Radius?
+The Stardew Valley Scarecrow Radius

-How to Make a Scarecrow in Stardew Valley
+How to Buy Scarecrow in Stardew Valley

 - Stardew Valley Fair 800 stars